mikefeldmangh/mikefeldmangh.github.io/about.md

 * I am an avid amateur photographer.
 * I am passionate about the environment and clean energy.

+Most of the advice I have read about how to get more blog readers says to keep to one topic or theme in your blog.
+Well I'm throwing that out the window because I want to write about more than one thing.
+I'm not expecting to get a lot of readers anyway.

 Many of my posts here will be my [lessons learned starting a business for my side project]({{ site.baseurl }}/Intro-To-Lessons/).
-And I'll also be writing about my other interests.
+But there will also be posts related to my other interests: photography, software and clean energy.
 Maybe some of it will interest someone else as well.

 ### Contact me